KNIME logo

 Labeled data

-Labeled data are datasets that have been tagged with one or more labels identifying the target or outcome.
-This data is essential for training supervised learning models.
+Labeled data are records that have been tagged with target labels, making them essential for supervised learning.

 Lasso regression

-Lasso regression is a type of linear regression that includes a penalty term to enforce sparsity in the model coefficients.
-It helps in feature selection by shrinking less important feature coefficients to zero.
+Lasso regression is a type of linear regression that uses L1 regularization to shrink less important feature coefficients to zero, aiding in feature selection.

 Line chart

-A line chart is a type of data visualization that displays information as a series of data points called “markers” connected by straight-line segments.
-It is commonly used to track changes over intervals of time.
+A line chart is a data visualization that displays information as a series of data points connected by straight lines, ideal for showing trends over time.

 Linear regression